 Previously, the CPP was intended to replace ¼ of an individual's average working earnings (up the YMPE) each year of retirement.
-Beginning in 2019, changes are being implemented to CPP contributions with the intent that CPP retirement pensions will eventually replace ⅓ of an individual’s average working earnings and with an increased limit.
+Changes are being implemented to CPP contributions with the intent that CPP retirement pensions will eventually replace ⅓ of an individual’s average working earnings and with an increased limit.

 Beginning in 2024, employees and employers will also contribute 4% on earnings between the original earnings limit and the additional earnings limit.

 The enhancement of the CPP program is a long-term strategy intended to address concerns for future retirees that may not otherwise be financially prepared for retirement, especially those who do not have access to an employer pension plan.
 In order to receive the full enhanced CPP benefit, individuals will have to contribute to the enhanced CPP for 40 years.

 Ensuring you understand the CPP benefits that will be available to you is an important part of planning for your future, and while retirement planning may seem complicated, an ATB Wealth advisor can ensure you are on the path to a financially sound and fulfilling life in retirement.

 ATB Wealth® consists of a range of financial services provided by ATB Financial and certain of its subsidiaries.
 ATB Investment Management Inc., ATB Securities Inc., and ATB Insurance Advisors Inc. are individually licensed users of ATB Wealth.
 ATB Securities Inc. is a member of the Canadian Investor Protection Fund and Investment Industry Regulatory Organization of Canada.